-Some walking sandals have a coating applied to prevent bacteria buildup and prevent any nasty odors from developing.
-In most cases, they will use a zinc or silver-ion anti microbial treatment.
+Some walking sandals have a coating applied to prevent bacteria building up and stop any nasty odors from developing.
+In most cases, they will use a zinc or silver-ion anti-microbial treatment.
 If you are concerned about bacterial buildup, look for sandals that specifically mention this kind of treatment.

 It’s also common for walking sandals to have a water-resistant coating applied at the manufacturing stage.
 Durable water repellent, or DWR, is the most commonly used coating.
 It makes the sandals surface hydro-phobic, causing water droplets to instantly run off the surface of the sandal.
 This kind of sandal coating is particularly useful for leather sandals, as it makes them less likely to discolor by reducing how much water can enter the sandal.
 DWR coatings do eventually wear out and need to be reapplied.

 Ultimately, the size and shape of your feet will determine what kind of sandal feels right.
 It’s up to you to learn if your feet are different to the average foot.
 Ask yourself the following questions: Do you have lumps or bumps on your feet?
 Are your arches high or low?
 Are your feet long and skinny or short and wide?

 Consider your answers as you compare different walking sandals.
 If you do have flat feet, look for sandals with a relatively flat footbed.
 If you have a big bump next to your big toe, look for sandals with a strap design that won’t rub on it.
 If your feet are unusually wide or narrow, look for sandals with the right dimensions and a strap system that gives you plenty of adjustability.

 Knowing your own feet will help you get a pair of sandals that fits well and will give you many years of excellent performance.